-Yes, transfers can also be booked through us, both for guests with P&OCruiseAir or independently booked flights.
-To be able to book transfers, independently booked flights must be booked to arrive no later than four hours before your cruise departure time and depart no earlier than five hours after your cruise arrival time.
-To book transfers, please contact your Travel Agent or our Cruise Contact Centre.
+Yes, transfers can also be booked through us, whether you have booked your flights through P&OCruiseAir or independently.
+To be able to book transfers, independently booked flights must be booked in line with our flight guidelines.
+To book transfers, please contact your Travel Agent or our Customer Sales & Service team.

 Can I organise a group event onboard?